sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 <figcaption><i>Figure 1 - DASH project</i></figcaption><br/><br/>

-- **Functional and conformance test suite**.
+- **Functional test suite**.
 A suite of tests to validate that the DASH devices satisfy the standard SONiC functional requirements.
 This is a **black-box testing**  concerned with validating whether the device works as intended with SONiC.
 For more information, see [SONiC testbed deployment and setup, SONiC testing, test report processing](https://github.com/Azure/sonic-mgmt/tree/master/docs).
 - **SDN**.
 The SDN with its controller is primarily responsible for controlling the DASH overlay services; the traditional SONiC application containers are used